Board view

 : Will show the image you chose as your page's cover on your card.Page content

-property in your database, you'll have the option to display whatever image files you've added to this property on your cards.
+property in your database, you'll see the name of those properties in this menu.
+Your card will display whatever image files you’ve uploaded to these properties.

 Fit image